Reduced probability densities of long-lived metastable states as those of distributed thermal systems: possible experimental implications for supercooled fluids: Applications to Experimental data: predictions and estimates

 \subsection{Dynamics}

+Augmenting the single particle velocity distributions within the supercooled liquid (Section \ref{sec:extract}), we may examine quantities that may be ascertained by conventional experimental measurements such as those relating to the shear viscosity.
 Our framework employs local reduced probability densities.
-Thus, regrettably, we cannot apply the Green-Kubo equation to compute the viscosity (the latter involving stress correlations over the entire system).
-Towards that end, we will use another device and compute the viscosity as it is often measured in experiment by a local measurement- that of inserting a sphere and measuring its terminal speed.
+Thus, regrettably, we cannot apply the Green-Kubo equation to directly compute the shear viscosity (the latter involving stress correlations over the entire system).
+Towards that end, we will use another (gedanken experiment) device and compute the viscosity as it is often measured in experiment by a local measurement- that of inserting a sphere and measuring its terminal speed.
 Such an approach for predicting the viscosity was employed in Refs. \cite{longrange,PS,1parameter,critical} although there the underlying analysis focused on the global probability density (as opposed to the local reduced probability density of the current work).

-As we underscored in the earlier Sections, although $\rho_{\Lambda}$ evolves with time, the macrostate of the system defined by local observables is effectively time independent at times $t_{\min} \le t \le t_{\sf xtal}$.
-That is, we may compute long time average within the steady state of the supercooled liquid equilibrium expectation value evaluated with Eq. (\ref{pp}) and its extensions.
-We may augment the Hamiltonian of the liquid by a gravitational term $(- m_{\sf sphere} g z_{\sf sphere})$, with $g$ the acceleration of free fall, to captures the addition of a dropped sphere (radius $R$) of mass $m_{\sf sphere} = \frac{4 \pi}{3} \rho_{\sf sphere} R^{3}$ from a height $z_{\sf sphere}$ into the supercooled liquid.
-If the mass density of the supercooled liquid is $\rho_{\sf liquid}$ then, from the Stokes relation, the terminal (i.e., long time average of the) velocity of the sphere is
+As we emphasized in the earlier Sections, although $\rho_{\Lambda}$ evolves with time, the macrostate of the system as defined by local few body measurable quantities is effectively time independent at times $t_{\min} \le t' \le t_{\sf xtal}$.
+That is, we may compute long time average within the steady state of the supercooled liquid with the aid of Eq. (\ref{pp}) and its extensions (e.g., Eq. (\ref{pp'})).
+Complementing the single liquid particle distributions of Section \ref{sec:extract}, we may also compute the velocity distribution of inserted test particles that exert shear.
+In particular, we can supplement the Hamiltonian of the liquid by a gravitational term $(- m_{\sf sphere} g z_{\sf sphere})$, with $g$ the acceleration of free fall, to captures the addition of a dropped sphere (radius $R$) of mass $m_{\sf sphere} = \frac{4 \pi}{3} \rho_{\sf sphere} R^{3}$ from a height $z_{\sf sphere}$ into the supercooled liquid.
+If the mass density of the supercooled liquid is $\rho_{\sf liquid}$ then, from the Stokes relation applied to the high viscosity (low Reynolds number) fluid, the terminal (i.e., long time average of the) velocity of the dropped test sphere is